mikechen66/AlexNet_TF2.0/README.md

 It is a good practice for the author to adopt the tensorflow_datasets library.
-Mike splits the client application from the AlexNet model for better readibility, accessibiliuty and usability after deleting the function of save_data().In addition, Mike corrected the errors of the original scripts.
-Developers need to install the following libraries.
+Mike splits the client application from the AlexNet model for better readibility, accessibiliuty and usability after deleting the function of save_data().In addition, Mike corrects the logical and runtime errors of the original scripts.

+Set up the GPU in the condition of allocation exceeds system memory with the reminding message: Could not create cuDNN handle...
+The following lines of code can avoids the sudden stop of the runtime.

+gpus = tf.config.experimental.list_physical_devices('GPU')
+for gpu in gpus:
+    tf.config.experimental.set_memory_growth(gpu, True)

+To enable the runtime, users need to install the following libraries.

 1.Normally speaking, we only need to install tensorflow_datasets